Guide to Green Burial Services and Cemeteries in Ohio

 Green Funerals today – the shift from traditional funerals to cremation, to natural burial

 There is an increasing demand for more affordable and yet sustainable death care practices.
-Cremation completely disrupted the traditional death care industry in the United States over the last decade.
+Cremation has completely disrupted funeral decisions over the last decade.
 Largely, cremation simply became a more affordable alternative for many families who could not afford to pay for a full traditional funeral.
-This guide to Green Burial in Ohio should assist you in learning more about arranging a Green Funeral.

 It is NOT legally required in any state unless there is a public health concern.
 Even funeral home staff expose themselves to risk by working with these poisonous chemicals.